MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/group-policy/get-started/group-policy-management-console/Delegate-Permissions-for-Group-Policy.md

 #### To delegate permissions to generate Group Policy Results

-1. In the Group Policy Management Console \(GPMC\) console tree, click the domain or organizational unit \(OU\) for which you want to delegate permission to generate Group Policy Results.
+1. In the Group Policy Management Console (GPMC) console tree, click the domain or organizational unit (OU) for which you want to delegate permission to generate Group Policy Results.

 2. In the results pane, click the **Delegation** tab.

-3. In the **Permissions** drop\-down list, select **Read Group Policy Results data to add a new group or user to the permissions list.**
+3. In the **Permissions** drop-down list, select **Read Group Policy Results data to add a new group or user to the permissions list.**

 4. On the **Delegation** tab, click **Add**.